pkboom/spotify-api/readme.md

 Route::get('spotify/search', 'SpotifyApisController@search');
 ```

-You could easily extends the class to create new methods
+You could easily extend the class to create new methods
 ```php
 use Pkboom\SpotifyApis as Spotify;